 Fact #9: She underwent brain surgery in the 1890’s to alleviate the headaches she had suffered for most of her life.

 Inspired by soldiers she had seen going through surgery during the war, she refused anesthesia for the operation.

 Fact #10: Tubman died in the Home for the Aged she herself had founded.

-She was buried with military honors in the Fort Hill Cemetery in Auburn, New York, which also included such figures as Secretary of State William Seward.
+Harriet Tubman died on March 10, 1913 at the rest home named in her honor in Auburn, New York.
+She was buried with military honors in the Fort Hill Cemetery in Auburn, which also included such figures as Secretary of State William Seward.

 VIDEO | Caitlin Verboon discusses the transition from slavery to freedom that former slaves faced after the Civil War.
 Filmed at the slave quarters of Arlington House, Virginia.
 This video is part of the American Battlefield Trust's In4 video series, which presents short videos on basic Civil War topics.